Vietnam reports first case of new coronavirus variant

 Vietnam is still operating repatriation flights to bring its citizens stuck in the UK home amid the pandemic.

 With strict quarantine and tracking measures, Vietnam quickly contained coronavirus outbreaks, allowing economic activity to rebound faster than in much of Asia.
-It has recorded 1,474 infections, with 35 deaths.
-(Reporting by Phuong Nguyen; Editing by Kim Coghill)
+It has recorded 1,474 infections, with 35 deaths. — Reuters